Pharmacology, part 2: Respiratory Medications - Bronchodilators

 Anticholinergic medications are drugs that block the action of acetylcholine.
 Acetylcholine (ACh) is a neurotransmitter that transfers signals between cells, often triggering muscle contractions.

 Ipratropium (Atrovent) is an anticholinergic medication you should definitely know about for your exams.
 An anticholinergic like ipratropium blocks ACh receptors in the airway smooth muscle, causing bronchodilation.

 Ipratropium is an oral inhalation medication used to treat chronic obstructive pulmonary disease (COPD).
 It can also be used to treat rhinitis (runny nose) and asthma.
 It can be used alone or in combination with albuterol.
 When used in combination with albuterol, the medication is called DuoNeb.

 Because blocking ACh receptors can decrease mucus secretion, anticholinergics are known to be drying.
 The key side effects of this medication include dry mouth, as well as a bitter taste, and throat or nasal irritation, depending whether you are using an inhaler or an intranasal form of ipratropium.

-You should advise your patients who are taking ipratropium to increase their fluid intake and suck on candy to combat dry mouth symptoms.
+You should advise your patients who are taking ipratropium to increase their fluid intake and suck on sugar-free candy to combat dry mouth symptoms.
 DuoNeb, which is the ipratropium-albuterol combination, is contraindicated for patients who have a peanut allergy.